rob789/datastory_entertainment/_pages/about.md

 The Google Trends score is computed on the relative value of each subject. so for a given subject, the score of 100 would be the time were this subject was at the top of it's popularity.

-Videogames have not only seen a great increase on daily players, but were also at the top of their popularity on the web during lockdown.This shows that people not only used this as a way to entertain themselves during lockdown, but it created a complete shift in peoples's interests.
+Videogames have not only seen a great increase on daily players, but were also at the top of their popularity on the web during lockdown.
+This shows that people not only used this as a way to entertain themselves during lockdown, but it created a complete shift in people's interests.
 A higher popularity score also means that paople made more searches on videogames, created more content on youtube and social media, watched more streams and invested more time into it.